StevenCheung87/ZeroThreeEngine/README.md

 ---

 ZeroThree Engine is a game engine created by Steven Cheung at 18 years old.
-But ON HOLD for now, university got me wilding.
+But ON HOLD for now, university got me very busy.

-**Since I am attending university and trying to get that A, I am only able to work on this project when I have free time.**
+**Since I am attending KCL and trying to get that grade A, I am only able to work on this project when I have free time.**

 **Update -> **
-**13/1/22 : Finding it hard to make time for this.
+**13/01/2022 : Finding it hard to make time for this.
 Hard to gauge when this would be picked up again.**
+**04/01/2024 : Studying for my masters so this is again taking a sabatical, will look to restart this during summer.**

 ---